zinackes/clubos/README.md

 <Link to="/about">About</Link>
 ```

-This will create a link that will navigate to the `/about` route.
+This will create a link that will navigate to the `/about` _auth.

 More information on the `Link` component can be found in the [Link documentation](https://tanstack.com/router/v1/docs/framework/react/api/router/linkComponent).

 ### Using A Layout

 In the File Based Routing setup the layout is located in `src/routes/__root.tsx`.
-Anything you add to the root route will appear in all the routes.
-The route content will appear in the JSX where you use the `<Outlet />` component.
+Anything you add to the root _auth will appear in all the routes.
+The _auth content will appear in the JSX where you use the `<Outlet />` component.

 Here is an example layout that includes a header: